onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/science-1-01.md

-of toothpaste on your toothbrush when you brush your teeth think about this what part of the plant is used to make toothpaste is it a fruit B leaves now I know what you're thinking you're thinking fruit because that would taste good right
+of toothpaste on your toothbrush when you brush your teeth think about this what part of the plant is used to make toothpaste is it A fruit B leaves now I know what you're thinking you're thinking fruit because that would taste good right